 Co is in early talks with at least one global automobile firm to sell one of its twin factories in India, LiveMint reported on Thursday, citing two people familiar with the matter.
 Such a move would underscore a major shift in strategy for the automaker as it struggles in this intensely competitive market, added the report.

 On the condition of anonymity, the people cited above told the financial daily that Ford was exploring the sale of its newest factory in the country, located at Sanand in Gujarat.

 6) Adani Group submits surprise bid for Rs 45,000-cr Indian Navy sub project

-has submitted a bid for the Rs 45,000-crore Indian Navy submarine project, taking other contenders by surprise with its last-minute entry for what is the largest Make-in-India initiative in the defence sector, the Economic Times
+has submitted a bid for the Rs 45,000-crore Indian Navy submarine project, taking other contenders by surprise with its last-minute entry for what is the largest Make-in-India initiative in the defence sector, the Economic Times reported on Thursday.

 The contest was expected to be a faceoff between traditional contenders Larsen and Toubro (L&T), Mazagon Dock Shipbuilders Ltd (MDL) and Reliance Naval and Engineering Ltd -- all of which own shipyards, said the report.
 The Adani Group, however, does not own an active shipyard at present, which is why the bid has come as a surprise, added the report.

 7) Premji sells Rs 7,300 crore shares in Wipro buyback

 and the promoter group of Wipro

 Ltd have sold stock worth more than a billion dollars (Rs 7,300 crore) in the buyback programme announced by the IT services company, the Economic Times reported on Thursday.